City Guide

 • OCIS at va.courts.state.va.us with Chesapeake selected covers both courts.

-• Chesapeake borders North Carolina — Currituck County, NC is immediately to the south.
-Cross-state NC court records are occasionally relevant for border area subjects.
+• Chesapeake borders North Carolina.
+Currituck County, NC is immediately to the south, and cross-state NC court records are occasionally relevant for southern Chesapeake subjects.

-• Hampton Roads cross-city searching — Norfolk and Virginia Beach — is standard for any comprehensive Chesapeake area search.
+• Hampton Roads cross-city searching, specifically Norfolk and Virginia Beach, is standard for any comprehensive Chesapeake area search.

 Chesapeake quick facts